R-Sweke/DeepQ-Decoding/README.md

 #### 2) Training Decoders in Practice

-Now that we have discussed the conceptual foundations, strategies and techniques involved, lets walk through a detailed example of how to train a decoder, for a single set of hyperparameters.
-In the next section we will then examine methods for large scale training via error rate incrementation coupled with hyper-parameter grid searches.
+Now that we have discussed the conceptual foundations, strategies and techniques involved, we will provide detailed examples of how train decoders via the procedures discussed.
+In particular, we will first walk through a very simple script for training a decoder with a given set of hyper-parameters, before proceeding to discuss how to obtain optimal decoders for a range of error rates through an iterative training procedure involving a hyper-parameter optimization for each error rate.

-If you would like to run the code discussed in this section, you can find the corresponding "Training Example" notebook in the example_notebooks folder of the repo.
+If you would like to run the code discussed in this section, you can find the simple single point training script within the "Training Example" notebook in the example_notebooks folder of the repo, while the cluster scripts for the iterative training procedure can be found in the cluster_scripts folder of the repo.

 ##### 2a) Requirements